-1. You must complete all assignments to receive credit for this course.

-2. Attendance: Because of the participatory nature of this course, attendance is crucial.
-After three absences, each subsequent absence will result in a letter-grade deduction from your final grade (4 absences: 10% off final course grade, 5 absences: 15% off final course grade).
+- 1. You must complete all assignments to receive credit for this course. - 2.
+Attendance: Because of the participatory nature of this course, attendance is crucial.
+After three absences, each subsequent absence will result in a letter-grade deduction from your final grade (4 absences: 5% off final course grade, 5 absences: 10% off final course grade).
 Six absences will result in the automatic failure of the overall course.
+Absence during double periods will be considered 2 absences.